How to tackle debt management challenges in UK mutuals

 Spot trends: Data analysis can identify trends across your loan book and highlight specific accounts that need your attention, so you can target your approach more effectively.

-2. The rising risk of defaults
+Manage the rising risk of defaults

 How technology can help: